Web Analytics

 9. Focus on activities you actually enjoy

-10. Walk away from people who might have a negative impact on you
+10. Walk away from people who might harm you

 Conclusion